tinamayswinkels/sbe/_projects/new-project-1.md

   which archived a 6 star Green Star Office Design Rating.
 The design aimed to integrate with existing site conditions, and to be an example of sustainable design, balancing innovation with common design and construction practices.
-architect: Williams Ross
+architect: PTA-HSPC
-category: educational
+category: other
-client: ANU
+client: PTA-HSPC
 date: 2012-02-15 00:00:00
 images:
   - title: SAP - 8 measures